This simple bedtime routine chart is the perfect way to organize your child’s evening.

 Since no parent, ever, has enjoyed being woken up at 3:00 am to the tune of “I wet my sheets“, we’ve have a rule that the kids need to go to the toilet before bedtime.

 We tell them it’s a household rule, and that we parents have to go to the washroom before bed as well.

-It is kindof funny to have your little one remind you to pee if you sneak off to bed early on Dad’s night to tuck them in!
+It is kindof funny to have your little one remind you to pee if you sneak off to bed early on Dad’s night!

 We’ve read to or with our kids since they were babes in arms.